Pyre-Bot/pyre-bot/README.md

 ### Available to everyone
 * restart : Initiates a vote to restart the server
   * Requires a majority vote (at least 75% of in-game player count)
-* votekick [player] : Initiates a 30-second vote to kick [player] from the Risk of Rain 2 server
+* votekick {player}: Initiates a 30-second vote to kick {player} from the Risk of Rain 2 server
   * Requires a majority vote (at least 75% of in-game player count)
 * endrun : Initiates a 30-second vote to end the current run in the Risk of Rain 2 server
   * Requires a majority vote (at least 75% of in-game player count)
-* status : Lists the game server status via Steamworks API
+* info : Lists the game server status via Steamworks API
+  * Listed info includes server name, current stage, player count, player names, and ping
+* link {SteamID} : Allows players to see their play stats for the Risk of Rain 2 server
+  * Assigns the "Linked" role (NOTE: requires further config to not be hardcoded)
+* stats : Outputs your player stats to chat
+  * Currently supported stats are Time Played, Stages Cleared, and Runs Completed
 * mods : Outputs a list of mods to chat
 * config : Outputs the current server config to chat
   * Coming soon!